FSSAI Slashes Down the Limit of Trans Fats: Why it is important

 Alternative for Trans fat

-Trans fats are largely present in vanaspati ghee, margarine and bakery shortenings.
-It should be replaced by naturally occurring, non hydrogenated vegetable oils such as butter, canola oil, safflower oil , sunflower or olive oil.
+Trans fats are common in vanaspati ghee, margarine, and bakery shortenings.
+They should be replaced with natural, non-hydrogenated oils such as butter, canola, safflower, sunflower, or olive oil.

 MUFA rich oils are sunflower oil, rapeseed oil, olive oil.
-PUFA rich oils include liquid vegetable oils such as Sunflower oil, Canola oil, corn oil,soy oils.
+PUFA rich oils include liquid vegetable oils such as Sunflower oil, Canola oil, corn oil, and soy oils.

 Make sure to consume foods containing non – hydrogenated oil rather than partially hydrogenated or hydrogenated vegetable oils or saturated fat.